sunfishcode/basic-text/docs/Introduction.md

 content, or don't restrict deprecated codepoints.

-Basic Text is a subset of Unicode aiming to make it as simple as possible (and no simpler) to work with plain text.
+Basic Text is a subset of Unicode aiming to make it as simple as possible (but no simpler) to work with plain text.
 It is not yet standardized, and may evolve, but it is usable for many purposes.

 ## Development